 I have probably always dabbled around with art.
 Apart from the usual childhood drawings I have worked in the commercial art field for IBM, Canberra College of Advanced Education (now University of Canberra) and the Australian National University.

-Way back in the 1980s I joined the Central Queensland Contemporary Art group in Rockhampton and had the good luck to go to workshops with tutors like Irene Amos, Roy Jackson, Janet Laurence, Rod Milgate, Fred Cress, Bela Ivanyi, Max Miller and Elisabeth Cummings.
+Way back in the 1980s I joined the Central Queensland Contemporary Art group in Rockhampton and had the good luck to go to workshops with some excellent tutors including Irene Amos, Roy Jackson, Janet Laurence, Rod Milgate, Fred Cress, Bela Ivanyi, Max Miller and Elisabeth Cummings.

 By the time we had arrived back in Australia I realised that I had spent around 20 years being a kid, 20 years bringing up kids (Les, Peter and David) and 20 years cruising – it was time for an ‘art change’ so as soon as we were settled back home in Rockhampton I enrolled in TAFE and completed a Diploma in Visual Art with a major in printmaking, followed by graduating with a degree in Fine Art in 2016 through Curtin University.

 I currently work from my studio at home in Mapleton and have been part of the Open Studios program run by Arts Connect Inc. I belong to the Maleny Printmakers and the Maleny Art and Craft Group, so between the three art groups I have plenty to keep me busy and have also met a lot of wonderful people.